paolij/GSEMOR-Metagenomics-Tutorial/README.md

     bracken -d $KRAKEN_DB_PATH -i kraken_output/${BASE_NAME}_kraken_report.out -r 100 -l S -t 10 -o bracken_output/${BASE_NAME}.bracken -w bracken_output/${BASE_NAME}.breport
     ```

     To run the script pass the forward read as the first argument.
-We are doing this to extract the basenmame of our sample.
+We are doing this to extract the basename of our sample.
     ```bash
     sbatch bracken.sh 6_S6_L001.fwd_p.fq.gz
     ```

 7. **Visualize Microbiome Classification and Abundance**

-    We will now make a Krona plots using the output from Bracken to visualize the microbiome composition of our data in a piechart format.
+    We will now make Krona plots using the output from Bracken to visualize the microbiome composition of our data in pie chart format.

     ```bash
     nano krona_plot.sh